cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD only allow installation of Microsoft Apps approved by the agency.

 <!--Policy: MS.TEAMS.5.1v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk with allowing all Microsoft Apps integration, is access to Teams information through vulnerabilities possibly present in apps not managed by the agency.
+- _Rationale:_ Allowing Teams integration with Microsoft approved apps exposes the agency to potential vulnerabilities present in those apps.
 By only allowing specific apps and blocking all others, the agency will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.